 (c) provided on terms no more favourable to the director or associate than the terms on which it is reasonable to expect the co-operative would give if dealing with the director or associate at arm’s length in the same circumstances.

-Penalty: a fine of $50 000.
+Penalty for this subsection: a fine of $50 000.

 (4) For the purposes of subsection (3)(a) and (b), financial accommodation or a scheme is approved if —